Shanghai at a Glance

 However, expats in Shanghai will soon get the hang of the mostly numerical bus system.
 Lines 300-399, for example, are all night buses, and 700-799 have their routes in suburban areas.
 There are still a dozen lines with those famous trolley buses characteristic of an old Shanghai tinged with nostalgia.

-All buses are air-conditioned, and a ticket costs two yuan.
+Some city buses are air-conditioned, and a ticket costs one or two CNY.
 Most lines also accept the Shanghai Public Transport Card (SPTC), a smart card that may come in useful while you are living in Shanghai.